-- Name, composition and mandate of the main body overseeing remuneration. - - Nomination & Remuneration Committee - Composition Mr. Kajal Ghose (Chairperson), Mr. Parveen Kumar Gupta, (Ms. Anita Ramachandran till March 23, 2022) and from March 22, 2022 Mr. Muralidharan Rajamani has joined the NRC - External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process None - Scope of the bank's remuneration policy, including the extent to which it is applicable to foreign subsidiaries and branches.
+- a.
+Information relating to the bodies that oversee remuneration: - Name, composition and mandate of the main body overseeing remuneration. - - Nomination & Remuneration Committee - Composition Kajal Ghose, Mr. Muralidharan Rajamani and Mr. Parveen Kumar Gupta. - External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process None - Scope of the bank's remuneration policy, including the extent to which it is applicable to foreign subsidiaries and branches.
 NA - Type of employees covered and number of such employees.
 The Nomination & Remuneration Policy is applicable to all directors, KMPs and SMPs and other employees of the Bank, as may be specified b.
 Information relating to the design and structure of remuneration processes:

 - An overview of the key features and objectives of remuneration policy.
-The objective of remuneration policy is as follows: - a) To guide the Board by laying down selection criteria for appointment and mechanism for removal/dismissal of directors, Key Managerial Personnel (as defined herein) and Senior Management Personnel (as defined herein). - b) To formulate a criterion for determining remuneration and compensation payable to the directors, Key Managerial Personnel, Senior Management Personnel and other employees, including performance based variable pay and Employee Stock Options Plans ("ESOP"), wherever applicable - c) To introduce necessary initiatives to retain, motivate and promote talent and to ensure long term sustainability of talented Key Managerial Personnel and Senior Management Personnel. - Review of the Bank's remuneration policy during the past year, and an overview of changes that were made. - The NRC and the board reviewed the compensation policy of the bank in its meetings held on March 20, 2021 and no changes were made in the same. - How the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee. - The remuneration of employees in control functions such as Risk and Compliance depends solely on their individual and overall functional performance and is not linked to any business outcomes.
-The same is also reflected in their KRA''s.
-The Bank also has in place a Policy on Risk Alignment of Compensation applicable for MD & CEO and Risk and Compliance staff.
+The objective of remuneration policy is as follows: - a) To guide the Board by laying down selection criteria for appointment and mechanism for removal/dismissal of directors, Key Managerial Personnel (as defined herein) and Senior Management Personnel (as defined herein). - b) To formulate a criterion for determining remuneration and compensation payable to the directors, Key Managerial Personnel, Senior Management Personnel and other employees, including performance based variable pay and Employee Stock Options Plans ("ESOP"), wherever applicable - c) To introduce necessary initiatives to retain, motivate and promote talent and to ensure long term sustainability of talented Key Managerial Personnel and Senior Management Personnel. - Review of the Bank's remuneration policy during the past year, and an overview of changes that were made.

-c.
-Description of the ways in which current and future risks are taken into account in the remuneration processes.
+The NRC and the board reviewed the compensation policy of the bank in its meetings held on 22nd March 2022 and no changes were made in the same.

-• An overview of the key risks that the bank takes into account when implementing remuneration measures.
+- How the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee. - The remuneration of employees in control functions such as Risk and Compliance depends solely on their individual and overall functional performance and is not linked to any business outcomes.
+The same is also reflected in their KRA"s.
+The Bank also has in place a Policy on Risk Alignment of Compensation applicable for MD & CEO and Risk and Compliance staff. - c.
+Description of the ways in which current and future risks are taken into account in the remuneration processes. - An overview of the key risks that the bank takes into account when implementing remuneration measures.